jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## 18. Jupyter Notebooks

 Jupyter Notebooks are powerful, interactive documents that combine live code, visualizations, and explanatory text.
 Widely used in data science, teaching, and research, notebooks allow you to interleave executable code (Python or other languages), formatted notes (Markdown), equations, and rich outputs (plots, tables, images) in a single, shareable file.
-Each notebook consists of "cells"—the two most common types are **code cells** (which you run to produce output) and **Markdown cells** (for formatted text, math, or instructions).
+Each notebook consists of 'cells'—the two most common types are **code cells** (which you run to produce output) and **Markdown cells** (for formatted text, math, or instructions).

 When working in a notebook, you execute code cells individually, and the results—such as printed output, plots, or error messages—appear immediately below the cell.
 The underlying process that runs your code is called a **kernel**, which maintains the execution state and variables across cells (so earlier results can be reused later).
 Restarting the kernel clears this state.
 Notebooks are ideal for exploratory data analysis (EDA), rapid prototyping, teaching, and sharing reproducible reports or data workflows.